 He provides construction counseling and advice to clients on any number of issues that arise during a construction project, including project planning and procurement, and drafting and negotiating construction contracts ranging from standard American Institute of Architects (AIA) contract documents to complex engineer procurement and construction (EPC) contracts.
 He advises clients on claims avoidance, including in relation to the validity of change orders, delay claims and liquidated damages.

 Scott has considerable experience prosecuting and defending multi-million dollar extra work, delay, and disruption claims in state and federal courts and arbitrations.

-With knowledge regarding virtually every kind of claim or dispute related to construction projects and the impacts on the individuals and businesses in the field, Scott serves as vice chair of the firm's Construction Law Practice Group.
+With knowledge regarding virtually every kind of claim or dispute related to construction projects and the impacts on the individuals and businesses in the field, Scott serves as chair of the firm's Construction Law Practice Group.